Aesculus flava: Cultivation

-Native American uses
+Uses

 The largest of the buckeyes, the Native Americans historically made food from the seeds, after the removal of the toxic element by roasting and soaking.
 The seed contains saponins and needs to be leached of toxins before it can be eaten, the North American Indians would do so by slow-roasting the nuts, cut them into thin slices, put them in a cloth bag to be rinsed in the stream for 2–3 days.
 The seed can be 45 mm in diameter and is said to be bitter, but when cooked, is said to be as sweet as a chestnut.